-The K-State Student Union's mission is to serve all, especially students, with facilities that provide services, programs, leadership experiences, and educational opportunities which foster a sense of well-being and belonging in an inclusive community.
+The K-State Student Union's mission is to serve all, especially students, with facilities that provide services, programs, leadership experiences, and educational opportunities which foster a sense of well-being, belonging, and community.

-Accepted and adopted by the Union Governing Board, 2020.
+Accepted and adopted by the Union Governing Board, 2025.